Habiganj District: Modern

 During the British Raj, Habiganj was established as a Thana (police precinct) in 1790, under Dhaka district (1779–1793).

 In the second session of the Congress held in Calcutta in 1886, the Indian National Congress was able to attract representatives from Habiganj District.
 Until 1896, Habiganj's administrative centre was in Court Andar, Laskarpur.
 On 12 September 1874 it came under Sylhet district (part of Assam).
 Habiganj was declared as subdivision in 1867.
 On 7 April 1893, according to Notification #273 of Assam Provincial Government, Habiganj Thana (Administrative unit) was established.
 Habiganj was rejoined with East-Bengal (now Bangladesh) in 1911.
 Then the Office of the Circle Officer (Development) was established in 1960.

-Habiganj is the historical place where the Mukti Bahini started their first guerrilla movement against oppression of Pakistani Army.
-On 4 April 1971, during Bangladesh Liberation War the senior army officers assembled at the headquarters of 2nd East Bengal at Teliapara, a semi hilly area covered by tea gardens where General MAG Osmani, Lieutenant Colonel Abdur Rob, Lieutenant Colonel Salahuddin Mohammad Reja, Major Kazi Nuruzzaman, Major Khaled Mosharraf, Major Nurul Islam, Major Shafat Jamil, Major Mainul Hossain Chowdhury, and others were present.
+Habiganj is the historical place where the Mukti Bahini started their first guerrilla movement against rule of Pakistan Army.
+On 4 April 1971, during Bangladesh War of Independence, the senior army officers assembled at the headquarters of 2nd East Bengal Regiment at Teliapara, a semi-hilly area covered by tea gardens where General MAG Osmani, Lieutenant Colonel Abdur Rob, Lieutenant Colonel Salahuddin Mohammad Reja, Major Kazi Nuruzzaman, Major Khaled Mosharraf, Major Nurul Islam, Major Shafat Jamil, Major Mainul Hossain Chowdhury, and others were present.

 At this meeting four senior commanders were entrusted with the responsibility of operational areas.
 Sylhet-Brahmanbaria area was placed under the command of Major Shafiullah, Comilla-Noakhali area was given to Major Khaled Mosharraf while Chittagong-Chittagong Hill Tracts was given to Major Ziaur Rahman and Kushtia-Jessore area was placed under command of Major Abu Osman Chowdhury.
 In the meeting the organization concept of the freedom fighter forces and the command structure were chalked out under the command of General MAG Osmani.

-During the War of Liberation in 1971 an 18 hours direct encounter between the freedom-fighters and the Pakistani-army was held on 16 November 1971, in which freedom-fighter Jagatyoti and 11 villagers were killed by the Pakistani-army.

-On 1 March 1984 Habiganj was established as a District.
-Md.
-Kamrul Hasan is the Deputy Commissioner.